Venedah/FASTAPI/README.md

 ## FAST API

-## Description: Creation of Sentimental Analysis API with fastapi wrapped with Docker.
+## Description: Creation of A Sentimental Analysis API with fastapi wrapped with Docker.